 Welcome to the website of the Ferndale Police Department

-As many of you know, our beloved chief, Michael F. Knapp, is retiring as of December 31, 2016.
+As many of you know, our beloved chief, Michael F. Knapp, has retired as of the end of 2016.

 Please spend some time exploring our website and its many informative and useful features, including tips on preparing your home and family to survive a natural disaster or other emergency.
 You may also use this website to